 Sherlock Holmes Museum

-Opened in 1990 near the very well known Regent’s Park, this museum is among the unusual places to visit in London to recreate what is intended to be the home of Sherlock Holmes.
-Everything inside reproduces to maniacal detail the house of Sherlock as described in the books – including the bookshelves and the 17 steps that take to the living room.
+Opened in 1990 near the very well known Regent’s Park, this museum recreates what is intended to be the home of Sherlock Holmes.
+Everything inside reproduces to maniacal detail the house described in the books – including the bookshelves and the 17 steps that take to the living room.

-Whitechapel definitely deserves to be mentioned in a post about the unusual places to visit in London, though I feel this is going to change quite soon as the area is attracting more and more tourists!
-First of all, it is very central.
-But, most importantly, it has that eerie feel of a place you know hides a story.
+Whitechapel definitely deserves a spot among the unusual places to visit in London.
+Albeit central, it has that eerie feel of a place you know hides a story.
 In fact, this is where Jack the Ripper killings took place.